 Gathering demographic data through an ethnicity survey is crucial for understanding customer and employee experience and creating an inclusive culture.
 It is also valuable in social science research and other research fields.

-Here’s a list of survey research examples where you can benefit from including race and ethnicity survey questions:
+Here’s a list of survey research examples where you can benefit from including race and ethnicity questions:

 - Market research surveys.